Karen hill tribe – History and Culture

 Origins of the Karen

-Where the Karen hill tribe originates from is not clear but Tibet and the Gobi desert are possible homelands of the Karen.
+It is not clear where the Karen hill tribe originates from.
+Tibet and the Gobi desert are considered possible homelands of the Karen.
 What is clear is that the Karen have been living in Burma for many centuries.
-In the 18th century Karen started migrating into Thailand
+In the 18th century Karen started migrating into Thailand.

 Where do they live?

 Karen live in fifteen provinces in Thailand.
-These are all along the Burmese-Thai border from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi and further south to the Isthmus of Kra..
+These are all along the Burmese-Thai border from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi and further south to the Isthmus of Kra.
+Green Trails organizes tours to Karen communities in the Mae Wang area and on Doi Inthanon.
+Karen communities also feature in tours to the Mae Taeng and Chiang Dao areas.
+There are Karen villages in the Doi Wawee area, south of Chiang Rai.

 The Karen languages are members of the Tibeto-Burman group of the Sino-Tibetan language family.
 They consist of three mutually unintelligible branches: Sgaw, Pwo, and Pa’o.
 The Karen languages are almost unique among the Tibeto-Burman languages in having a subject–verb–object word order.
 Other than Karen and Bai, Tibeto-Burman languages feature a subject–object–verb order.
 This anomaly is likely due to the influence of neighboring Mon and Tai languages.